 Council bulky waste collection charges do not seem to affect fly tipping

-It’s often said that a very cheap or free bulky waste collection service from the council will reduce fly tipping.
-However, when we compare fly tipping rates per household with the amount each council charges householders for their bulky waste collection service – we found no correlation between the two.
+It’s often said that a very cheap or free bulky waste collection service from the council will reduce fly-tipping.
+However, when we compare rates per household with the amount each council charges householders for their bulky waste collection service – we found no statistically relevant correlation between the two.

-Of the 5 councils with the worst levels of fly tipping, 4 charged less than the London average of £30 for a collection.
-In fact, Redbridge, despite having one of the highest rates of fly tipping, offers the service for free.
-Equally, of the five councils with the lowest fly tipping rates, 4 have a bulky waste collection charge higher than London’s average.
+Of the five councils with the worst levels of fly-tipping, 4 charged less than the London average of £30 for a collection.
+In fact, despite having one of the highest rates, Redbridge offers the service for free.
+Equally, 4 have a bulky waste collection charge higher than London’s average of the five councils with the lowest fly-tipping rates.

-Table: Fly-tipping by region relative to prosecution, skip prices & council bulky waste collection fees
+Table: By region relative to prosecution, skip prices & council bulky waste collection fees

 |region||fly tips1||population||fly tips per 1000 people||fined2||council bulky collection charge3||skip hire price4|

 |1 Department for Environment Food & Rural Affairs, Flytipping statistics for England 2019/20 (24 Feb 2021)|

 |2 % of reported fly tipping incidents that resulted in a fine – source: Defra|

 |3 average fee charged to householders by the council in this region to remove a sofa|

 |4 average price including VAT to hire builders skip – source: LoveJunk research|

 Conclusion of our fly tipping analysis in England